iot-salzburg/reproducible-research-with-gpu-jupyter/README.md

 # Reproducible Deep Learning Research with GPU-Jupyter: A Demo Project

-This repository demonstrates how to use [**GPU-Jupyter**](https://github.com/iot-salzburg/gpu-jupyter) to ensure **reproducible deep learning research** with minimal setup effort.
+**This repository demonstrates how to use [GPU-Jupyter](https://github.com/iot-salzburg/gpu-jupyter) to ensure reproducible deep learning research with minimal setup effort.**

-**Reproducibility is a fundamental requirement of the scientific method.** However, many meta-studies highlight a reproducibility crisis across scientific disciplines.
+Reproducibility is a fundamental requirement of the scientific method.
+However, many meta-studies highlight a reproducibility crisis across scientific disciplines.
 [**GPU-Jupyter**](https://github.com/iot-salzburg/gpu-jupyter) is a flexible and efficient **framework for reproducible deep learning experiments** by encapsulating the entire experimental setup into an isolated, GPU-supported containerized environment.
-This approach mitigates version conflicts, ensures a well-defined setup, and streamlines the sharing and collaboration of customized images.
+This approach mitigates version conflicts, ensures a well-defined setup, and streamlines the sharing and collaboration of research.

-This repository demonstrates:

-- How to **reproduce existing research**.
-- How to **make your own deep learning experiments reproducible** in a single command.

 ![Four pillars of reproducibility](data/reproducible_research_low.png)